-For many taxpayers, April 15th comes sooner than anticipated!
+For many taxpayers, the tax deadline comes sooner than anticipated!
 The tax deadline usually falls on April 15.

-You will be required to pay interest plus penalties on the balance due if you did not pay at least 90% of your 2016 tax liability by the regular filing deadline.
+- You’ll be required to pay interest plus penalties on the balance due if you didn’t pay at least 90% of your 2022 tax liability by the regular filing deadline.
 This applies even if you filed for an extension on time.

-The exact due date for extended 2016 returns is October 16, 2017.
-The mailbox rule requires that your return is postmarked and sent by October 16 in order to make the filing deadline.
+The exact due date for tax filing extensions for tax year 2022 is October 16, 2023.
+The mailbox rule requires that your return is postmarked and sent by Oct.
+15 in order to make the tax filing extension deadline.

-When an extension is filed your tax return process may be a bit more complicated than most.
+When you file an extension, your tax return process might be a bit more complicated than most.
 It’s always a good idea to start gathering the items needed to prepare your taxes as early as possible.
-This includes any Form W-2’s or 1099’s received throughout the year.
-Also, try to collect documentation for the credits and deductions you want to claim, such as mortgage interest, real estate taxes, or medical expenses.
+This includes any Form W-2s or 1099s you received throughout the year.
+Also, try to collect documents for the credits and deductions you want to claim, like mortgage interest, real estate taxes, or medical expenses.

-The tax filing date cannot be extended beyond the October 16th deadline.
-That means if you still owe for 2016, this is your last chance to complete a return without significant interest and penalties.
+The tax filing extension deadline can’t be extended beyond the Oct.
+15 deadline.
+That means if you still owe for 2022, this is your last chance to complete a return without significant interest and penalties.

 Lastly, there are a variety of elections that must be made on a timely filed return (including extensions).
-Therefore, not only will you be assessed interest and penalties on a return filed after the extension date, you may miss out on the possibility to make an election that could improve your tax standing.
+Therefore, not only will you be assessed interest and penalties on a return filed after the tax filing extension deadline, you might miss out on the possibility to make an election that could improve your tax standing.

 Our H&R Block tax pros are ready and waiting to help you complete your extended tax return by this year’s deadline, or to answer any questions about how to meet the upcoming e-filing tax deadline.
 Make an appointment with an H&R Block tax pro to get the timely, trusted advice you’re looking for.